 Situational counseling is a type of counseling that can help individuals deal with the crisis by offering assistance and support.
 This sort of counseling intends to be quite concise, normally lasting for a period of no longer than a few weeks.
-But one important thing to note is that there is difference between situational counseling and psychotherapy.
-In the broadest sense, situational counseling can be defined as counseling practice that are designed to meet the requirements of an individual in a particular situation.
+But one important thing to note is that there is a difference between situational counseling and psychotherapy.
+In the broadest sense, situational counseling can be defined as a counseling practice that is designed to meet the requirements of an individual in a particular situation.

 Family intervention is also important with situational counseling that gives a modified response to a family’s definite situations.
-The aim of situational intervention is to reduce the stress of the event, improving the individual’s coping strategies in the particular condition and giving emotional support.
-Like psychotherapy, situational counseling involves assessment, planning and then treatment, but the focus of this counseling is usually much more specific.
-As psychotherapy focuses on a broad range of information and client history, situational assessment focuses on the client’s immediate situation including factors such as safety and immediate needs.
-Sometimes there is a need of crisis intervention with situational intervention to handle the crisis.
+The aim of the situational intervention is to reduce the stress of the event, improving the individual’s coping strategies in a particular condition, and giving emotional support.
+Like psychotherapy, situational counseling involves assessment, planning, and then treatment, but the focus of this counseling is usually much more specific.
+As psychotherapy focuses on a broad range of information and client history, the situational assessment focuses on the client’s immediate situation including factors such as safety and immediate needs.
+Sometimes there is a need for crisis intervention with situational intervention to handle the crisis.